Key Learning Points

-They had to develop ways to describe this and in China, where their written language used pictograms, they used words like 'wind' and 'cold', 'heat' and 'dryness', to describe what they saw - there's a list below.
+Their written language used pictograms, with words for ‘wind’ and ‘cold’, ‘heat’ and ‘dryness’, to describe what they saw – there’s a list below.

 They also had to elaborate on what they thought the organs of the body did.

-For example, you might, as Wind-Cold invaded, go on to get Lung-Heat, which has symptoms quite like acute bronchitis, or Spleen-Yang deficiency with Cold, with symptoms of diarrhoea, no appetite, lassitude and a sense of fullness in your abdomen.
+For example, you might, as Wind-Cold invaded, go on to get Lung-Heat, which has symptoms quite like acute bronchitis.
+Or your defences might go towards Spleen-Yang deficiency with Cold, with symptoms of diarrhoea, no appetite, lassitude and a sense of fullness in your abdomen.

 The Six Stages have some similarities to what are called the Four Levels, written about 1500 years later, which describe what happens when Wind-Heat type diseases invade your body.
 Wind-Heat covers what modern medicine recognises as invasion by bacteria and virus.

-This is the initial stage, mentioned above.
-I've described the invasion of Wind-Cold in its two forms, one with Wind prevailing, the other with Cold prevailing.
+This is the initial stage, described above.
+I’ve explained the invasion of Wind-Cold in its two forms, one with Wind prevailing, the other with Cold prevailing.